$\mathfrak{b}$-Hurwitz numbers from refined topological recursion: Applications

 \begin{corollary} For $2g-2+n \geq 1$ the formal series $\phi_{g,n}^D(X(z_1),\ldots,X(z_n))$from \cref{theo:GenSerMaps}, for both maps and bipartite maps, can be written as a rational multidifferential in $z_1,\dots,z_n$. \end{corollary}

-While the above corollary is a straightforward consequence of refined topological recursion, the problem of rational parametrization of generating series in enumerative combinatorics of maps has a rich history of studies employing algebraic, analytic, and bijective methods~\cite{BenderCanfield1986,BenderCanfield1991,Gao1993,BousquetJehanne2006,Chapuy2009,ChapuyMarcusSchaeffer2009,ChapuyDolega2017}.
+While the above corollary is a straightforward consequence of refined topological recursion, the problem of rational parametrization of generating series in enumerative combinatorics of maps has a rich history of studies employing algebraic, analytic, and bijective methods~\cite{BenderCanfield1986,BenderCanfield1991,Gao1993,BousquetJehanne2006,Chapuy2009,ChapuyMarcusSchaeffer2009,ChapuyFang2016,ChapuyDolega2017}.
 In the special case $\bb = 0$, which corresponds to the generating series of orientable maps/bipartite maps, the rational parametrization of generating series was known before.
-It was recently reproved using topological recursion in~\cite{BonzomChapuyCharbonnierGarcia-Failde2024,BychkovDuninBarkowskiKazarianShadrin2022} for a much wider class of maps than the ones studied here.
+It was recently reproved using topological recursion in~\cite{BonzomChapuyCharbonnierGarcia-Failde2024,BychkovDuninBarkowskiKazarianShadrin2025} for a much wider class of maps than the ones studied here.
+See also \cite{BranahlHock2025} for an efficient way of computing bipartite maps from topological recursion in the unrefined setting

 On the other hand, the rational parametrization even in the special case of $\bb=\sqrt{2}^{-1}-\sqrt{2}$, which corresponds to the generating series of non-oriented maps/bipartite maps, is a new result obtained here.
 In fact, while the rational parametrization manifests itself through topological recursion in both the refined and unrefined setting, the analytic structure of the correlators in the refined setting differs substantially.
 Indeed, the RTR correlators have poles along the ``anti-diagonals'' $z_i = \sigma(z_j) $ and at $z_i \in \sigma(\mathcal P_+)$, for any $i,j \in [n]$.